Tong Wars: Partial collapse of the Six Companies

 The Six Companies attempted to fight the rising power of the tongs with little overall success, but held them in check until the 1880s.
 One incident in which the Six Companies met with success in occurred in 1862.
 They fought against illegal prostitution and made efforts to send abandoned slave-girls back to the old country.
 Their success was noticed and praised by the state legislature.
 But attempts to send back these girls sometimes were thwarted by American businessmen with vested interests in the Chinatown Red Light District.
 In such failure, they tried on numerous occasions for the United States and China to work on an extradition treaty that would send many of the criminal boo how doy back to China upon criminal offense, which would have caused illegal activities in the Quarter to drop, was denied by the United States.
 Many politicians in California viewed the Six Companies with dissatisfaction, believing that they had despotic powers which they did not, and that they usurped some of the very powers of the local government, such as the belief that the Six Companies held their own trials, had control in some of the less criminal activities such as gambling, as well as affected their own punishments against those who their courts deemed guilty.

 The Six Companies battled the tongs for fifty years, and while moderately successful from 1850 to the 1870s, the criminal elements began to grow exponentially around 1880.
 The Six Companies was a paternal order that set up the rules and regulations of their society without consenting to the will of their people, in exchange for security and protection.
 They grouped together to be able to form a single cohesive group to fight against the cases of bigotry, violence, or decrees they deemed infringing upon their rights.
 The Six Companies were at first known as the Kong Chow Company.
 The six were: the Sam Yup Company, See Yup Company, Ning Yuen Company, Yeung Wo Company, Hop Wo Company, and Hip Kat Company.
 The Six Companies could be divided into two groups based on dialects as well.
-The Sam Yups spoke the Cantonese dialect; the more numerous See Yups, spoke the more common tongue of Dupont Gai.
+The Sam Yups spoke the Cantonese dialect; the more numerous See Yups, spoke the more common tongue of Mandarin.